Rallycross: Electric rallycross

 Before the 2021 FIA World Rallycross Championship, the RX2 class was dropped, and a new RX2e electric car class was introduced.
 It was co-developed by Olsbergs MSE and QEV Technologies, and features a 250 kW powertrain.
 Likewise before the 2021 FIA World Rallycross Championship, the Supercar category was discontinued and a RX1e electric car class was introduced.
-It consists of RX1 cars (former Supercars) retrofitted with two 250kW electric motors (equivalent of 680 horsepower) and a 52kWh performance battery, supplied by Kreisel Electric.
+It consists of RX1 cars (former Supercars) retrofitted with two 250 kW electric motors (equivalent of 680 horsepower) and a 52kWh performance battery, supplied by Kreisel Electric.

 The FC1-X electric car was co-developed by Olsbergs MSE and QEV Technologies.
 It debuted at the 2022 Race of Champions and became the premier class of Nitro Rallycross for the 2022–23 season.